 Walton has something for everyone in the family.
 There’s the Naze and the nature reserve to the north, with a view to Harwich.
 And there are the beaches, sectioned off by groynes, the pier, and plenty of places for fish and chips (or pie and mash!).

 Frinton on Sea

 Frinton is a much quieter resort than its neighbours, with no amusements, but a spectacular long greensward overlooking the beach and the sea – perfect if you don’t want to get sand in your picnic!
 You can walk from Frinton to Walton and back again if you want to stretch your legs.

 Clacton is one of the biggest seaside towns in Essex, with award winning, family friendly beaches including West Beach which has the Blue Flag Award, and their pier.
 Watch out for the Clacton Air Show.
 And why not try a refreshing walk on the front off-season?

 Walkable to the south of Clacton, Jaywick is an interesting slice of Essex social history, and it’s beaches are renowned.
 Nowadays its Martello Tower is open to the public (not in the winter), one of the few on the coast you can get inside.

 A small sailing town on the inlet of the Colne estuary, with East Mersea on the opposite bank.
-Plenty to explore on the waterside, and there are beaches, a sea-water paddling pool, and an open air swimming pool.
-Watch out for their Regatte and free music festival.
+Plenty to explore on the waterside, and there are beaches, a sea-water paddling pool, and an open air lido.
+Watch out for their Regatta and free music festival.

-Close to the University of Essex, a lovely small village, with a few small shops and restaurants, and a pub and waterfront to watch the world sail by
+Close to the University of Essex, a lovely small village, with a few small shops and restaurants, and several pubs, one on the waterfront to watch the world sail by